Criminal Justice 483

 CRJU 483: Criminal Justice Experiential Learning

-Prerequisites: CRJU 100 or CRJU 150; CRJU 233; CRJU 235; CRJU 238; junior or senior standing; minimum of 3.0 grade point average (overall and in criminal justice coursework); permission of instructor
+Prerequisites: CRJU 100; CRJU 233; CRJU 235; CRJU 238; junior or senior standing; minimum of 3.0 grade point average (overall and in criminal justice coursework); permission of instructor

 Corequisite: CRJU 484